gemini-cli-extensions/cloud-sql-mysql-observability/DEVELOPER.md

 1.  **Gemini CLI:** Install the Gemini CLI version v0.6.0 or above.
 Installation instructions can be found on the official Gemini CLI documentation.
 You can verify your version by running `gemini --version`.
-2.  **Cloud SQL for MySQL Observability Cluster & Instance:** For testing data plane tools, you will need access to an active Cloud SQL for MySQL Observability for PostgreSQL instance.
+2.  **Cloud SQL for MySQL Instance:** For testing data plane tools, you will need access to an active Cloud SQL for MySQL instance.
 ## Developing the Extension

 ### Running from Local Source